singhianand23045/grhf-teko/PHASE9.md

 *   [ ] The confirmed sets section handles vertical overflow gracefully with scrolling, without affecting other UI sections.
 *   [ ] During the reveal phase (0:45-0:36), numbers matching Set 1 are highlighted green.
 *   [ ] From 0:35-0:33, a message for Set 1 results is shown, and **wallet is credited for Set 1's winnings**.
-*   [ ] From 0:32-0:26, numbers matching Set 2 are highlighted blue, with split circles for overlaps with Set 1. **These highlights persist.**
+*   [ ] From 0:32-0:26, numbers matching Set 2 are highlighted blue, with split circles for overlaps with Set 1. **These highlights appear sequentially over 6 seconds and persist.**
 *   [ ] From 0:25-0:23, a message for Set 2 results is shown, and **wallet is credited for Set 2's winnings**.
-*   [ ] From 0:22-0:16, numbers matching Set 3 are highlighted orange, with split circles/wedges for overlaps with Set 1 and/or Set 2. **These highlights persist.**
+*   [ ] From 0:22-0:16, numbers matching Set 3 are highlighted orange, with split circles/wedges for overlaps with Set 1 and/or Set 2. **These highlights appear sequentially over 6 seconds and persist.**
 *   [ ] From 0:15-0:13, a message for Set 3 results is shown, and **wallet is credited for Set 3's winnings**.
 *   [ ] The final result message (0:12-0:02) accurately summarizes winnings for all confirmed sets, prioritizing jackpot wins.
 *   [ ] All confirmed sets are cleared at the start of a new draw cycle.